 Home designs have changed!
 We have moved from lots of little rooms in older style homes to big open plan living areas with few internal walls in newer homes.
-So if you own an older home, how hard can it be to simply knock an internal wall out or two?
+So if you own an older home, how hard can it be to simply knock down and removing internal walls?

 Obtaining a building permit is not that difficult and there are a large range of suppliers who can assist in facilitating these requirements relatively easily.

 Essentially, plans need to be drawn up on both the current status and proposed status.
 Engineers need to sign off on the proposed plans and Council approval obtained.
 On small jobs, this can cost less than circa $1,500.

 Where the value of the works exceeds $20,000 you will need to engage a WA Registered Builder, or become registered as an Owner Builder.
 Below this amount, the use of a Registered Builder is not required but the property owner assumes responsibility to ensure that the works have been undertaken in a compliant manner, including obtaining building permits as required.